MIFARE: MIFARE Classic

 In April 2009 new and better card-only attack on MIFARE Classic has been found.
 It was first announced at the rump session of Eurocrypt 2009.

 This attack was presented at SECRYPT 2009.

 The full description of this latest and fastest attack to date can also be found in the IACR preprint archive.

 The new attack improves by a factor of more than 10 all previous card-only attacks on MIFARE Classic, has instant running time, and does not require a costly precomputation.
 The new attack allows recovering the secret key of any sector of the MIFARE Classic card via wireless interaction, within about 300 queries to the card.
 It can then be combined with the nested authentication attack in the Nijmegen Oakland paper to recover subsequent keys almost instantly.
 Both attacks combined and with the right hardware equipment such as Proxmark3, one should be able to clone any MIFARE Classic card in 10 seconds or less.
 This is much faster than previously thought.

 In an attempt to counter these card-only attacks, new "hardened" cards have been released in and around 2011, such as the MIFARE Classic EV1.
 These variants are insusceptible for all card-only attacks publicly known until then, while remaining backward compatible with the original MIFARE Classic.
 In 2015, a new card-only attack was discovered that is also able to recover the secret keys from such hardened variants.

-Since the discovery of this attack, NXP is officially recommending to migrate from MIFARE Classic product-based systems to higher security products.
+After the discovery of this attack, NXP officially recommended to migrate from Mifare Classic product-based systems to higher security products.